cysouw/diathesis/text/c03_summaryDia.md

 ### *Reflexiv Antipassiv* {#sec:summary-reflexiv-antipassiv}

 The ~~Reflexiv Antipassiv~~ (full discussion in [@sec:reflexive-accusative-antipassive]) is an antipassive in which additionally a reflexive pronoun is added.
-For example, the verb *beklagen* 'to lament' [@next] has a lamented object role *Lärm* 'noise' in the accusative [@next a] or in a prepositional phrase with *über* [@next b].
+For example, the verb *beklagen* 'to lament' [@next] has a lamented object-role *Lärm* 'noise' that is expressed either as an accusative [@next a] or as a prepositional phrase with *über* [@next b].
 The reflexive pronoun in [@next b] is not a self-inflicting reflexive, i.e. the lamenting is not about oneself.
 These reflexive antipassives always have governed prepositional phrases [@next c].

 ::: ex
 a.
 Ich beklage den Lärm.